Chinese Herbology |

 Chinese Herbology or Chinese Herbal

-Medicine can be used singly or combined with Acupuncture as supportive treatment.
+Chinese Herbal Medicine can be used by itself or in combination with Acupuncture as a

-like Ginseng or Dang Gui from supper market and consume them singly for long term without
+like Ginseng or Dang Gui from a supper market and take them singly for a long time without

 herbs are hardly ever prescribed singly.
-In a chinese herbal formula, different herbs in a form
+In a Chinese herbal formula, different herbs are

-should be prescribed to work as a team to enhance the positive effectiveness and reduce
+prescribed to work as a team to enhance the positive effectiveness of each herb, while reducing

 There are sophisticated rules and strategies